okwujeisrael/all-plants-challenge/README.md

+# Applicant note
+ - [x] UI layout implemented according to wireframe
+ - [x] Loading screen implemented for users with slow connections
+ - [x] Product count implemented
+ - [x] Unit test written for the Card component
+ - [x] I disabled some es-lint rules in the test files and 2 component files

 # 🥘 allplants React Challenge

 We hope you will only spend 2 hours on this task, but at most please spend 3 hours.